Roots and Radishes

 clock clock iconcutlery cutlery iconflag flag iconfolder folder iconinstagram instagram iconpinterest pinterest iconfacebook facebook iconprint print iconsquares squares iconheart heart iconheart solid heart solid icon

-Maple cranberry almond granola in a small white bowl with almond milk
+Cranberry almond granola in a white bowl.

 Maple Cranberry Almond Granola